Tag Archives: #Caldogram

 1. FDA Approval

-$200k to $500k to conduct a new clinical study to satisfy FDA’s potential requirements
+$200K to $500K to conduct a new clinical study to meet FDA requirements.

-FDA approval will enable insurance companies to pay for the screening and doctors to prescribe it to patients.
+FDA approval will not only allow us to offer the screening, but also enable insurance companies to cover the cost and doctors to prescribe it to patients.

-We will charge $250 per screening which includes $100 lab analysis to produce mass spectrometry proteomics or metabolomics data.
+Our pricing model will be $250 per screening, which includes a $100 lab analysis to produce mass spectrometry proteomics or metabolomics data.

 2. Market Approach